andrewdhicks/cog/eng/engineeringNotes.md

         - Does the tile size of 4000 x 4000 impeed the utility of a COG?
             - should it be 128 * 32 = 4096 instead?
     - What use cases will HDF 5 (distributed s3) support? and when?
-    - What are the strengs and weaknesses of AWS S3
+    - What are the strengths and weaknesses of AWS S3
     - How mature is s3fs?
     - What are all of the access methods for S3?; What use cases do they support?
         - http